 The IRS will provide "tax return transcripts" for any of the previous 3 years of returns free of charge.
 Tax return transcripts show most line items from the originally filed tax return (Form 1040-series, Form 1065, etc.).
 It won't display any adjustments or corrections made after the original return was processed.
 These requests are usually processed within 10 days.

 You can easily get a tax return transcript by using the online request system, calling the IRS to request the transcript, or mailing your request form to the IRS.
 To use the online system, go to IRS.gov and click on the link which reads "Order a Return or Account Transcript".
 This is a self-service system that will walk you through the steps needed to complete the request.
 If you would rather call to request the transcript, you can call 1-800-908-9946.
 And lastly, you can also mail in your request by filing out IRS Form 4506T (PDF file).
 Mailing instructions are included with the form.
 Note that only one spouse needs to make the request - by phone or mail - therefore this can be done unilaterally.

-The IRS can also provide copies of tax returns for a fee of $57 per return, which may take up to 60 days to process.
-When you request a copy of your tax return, you will also receive all accompanying forms, W2's, and amended returns.
+The IRS can also provide copies of tax returns for a fee of $43 for each return requested, which may take up to 72 days to process.
+When you request a physical copy of your tax return, you will also receive all accompanying forms, W2's, and amended returns.
 The advantage of this method is that the last 7 years of returns are available for copy.
+To request physical copies, complete IRS Form 4506 (PDF file) and mail it to the address listed for your area.
 But, barring some specific need, transcripts are a cheaper and faster way to obtain tax information.